 Earning an online doctorate in finance prepares an individual to work either inside or outside of the finance industry.
 Graduates' analytical skills and advanced knowledge of financial principles allow them to hold high-level positions in major companies, in the government, or in academia.

-Personal Financial Adviser: Personal financial advisers work one-on-one with clients, assessing their needs and advising them on topics like investments, savings, taxes, or insurance.
+Personal financial advisors work one-on-one with clients, assessing their needs and advising them on topics like investments, savings, taxes, or insurance.
 Clients may specialize in a single area, like retirement planning, portfolio building, or risk management, or they may handle a variety of cases from day to day.